← Back to Projects

 High-vol regime clusters around prolonged stress episodes, supporting interpretation as persistent market states.

-Accuracy vs confidence, by regime
+Accuracy vs Confidence, by Regime Figure 2

 Out-of-sample accuracy versus confidence by regime